 All students must have a current and valid passport to participate in an international program.
 Passport validity length requirements can vary by country, citizenship, and visa type, and it is the responsibility of the student to ensure that their passport is valid for the appropriate period of time based on the relevant requirements.In most cases, a visa will be stamped inside or affixed to your passport.
 Most consulates require you to submit your passport along with your visa application, so please plan accordingly.

-Yes, you are required to have a valid passport, as in most cases, a passport is used to certify your nationality and allows you to travel to and from foreign countries.
+All students traveling abroad are required to have a valid passport, as in most cases, a passport is used to certify your nationality and allows you to travel to and from foreign countries.

 If you already have a passport, be sure to check the expiration date, as countries often require your passport to be valid for several months after the completion of your program.
-Requirements for passport validity lengths vary by country and citizenship, and it is your responsibility to ensure that your passport is valid for the appropriate period of time.
+Requirements for passport validity lengths vary by country and citizenship, and it is your responsibility to ensure that your passport is valid for the appropriate period of time

 If you need a visa, you should apply as soon as possible.
 Please be advised that visa application procedures and required supporting documentation can vary greatly between consulates and can often depend on the citizenship of the applicant, so please plan accordingly.